 MDU Resources and its business segments have policies, procedures and practices in place that help communicate our corporate vision and values and guide our employees' actions.
-While certain policies apply to all MDU Resources and its business units, other policies are business-unit specific to accommodate particular needs within the organization.
-Some business units also have employee handbooks that address workplace expectations.
+While certain policies apply to all MDU Resources and its business segments, other policies are segment specific to accommodate particular needs within the organization.
+Some business segments also have employee handbooks that address workplace expectations.